Countries deadlocked on plastic production and chemicals as talks on a global treaty draw to a close

 Sivendra Michael, Fiji’s permanent secretary for environment and climate change, emphatically rejected the idea of another meeting.
 It is costly, unfair, and tedious to travel so far to continuously restate positions, he said Thursday.
 He said he firmly believed this meeting should conclude with a formal treaty that will be acceptable to all.

-However, Hiwot Hailu, chief of staff for the Environmental Protection Authority of Ethiopia, said Ethiopia supports meeting again if nations can't reach agreement on important articles for financing the accord and addressing the full lifecycle of plastics, including production, design and disposal.
+However, Hiwot Hailu, chief of staff for the Environmental Protection Authority of Ethiopia, said Ethiopia supports meeting again if nations can't reach agreement on financing the accord and addressing the full lifecycle of plastics, including production, design and disposal.

 It would be better to not have a treaty, rather than a weak one, Hailu said.